merylstreet/mkgmap-docker/README.md

 TODO:

-- how to create files for Basecamp?
+- how to create files for Basecamp? --> --gmapi option for mkgmap
-- how to add custom TYP file (opentopomap)
+- how to add custom TYP file (opentopomap) -> include in the command line as last argument
 - how to add height infomation (shape files)